Weathering Bachmann Flat Car Decks

 Paint the deck with the Dye-na-flow.
 Add water to make it moist enough to flow into the grooves.
 Let the stain mottle on the surface.

 Do the whole deck.
 More color can be added to make it darker and more water to lighten.
 The Dye-na-flow is water soluble and can be redone.
-Excess stain can be drawn off with a brush applied to the puddle.

 The deck will dry lighter than when wet.